 Then again, there are some great user experience benefits provided by browser fingerprinting, so let’s not consider it all bad.
 If you visit a site on your phone that’s mobile optimized, then it displays the information in a layout and with fonts that read comfortably on the size of your screen.
 When you set up two monitors with one horizontal and the other vertical, your browser will adjust how pages display to match your setup.

 Browser fingerprinting provides both performance and consistency benefits.
 But it’s a trade off, like pretty much every other technological feature we enjoy.

 We depend on technology today.
 We live in a hyper-connected world.
 However, nobody else is going to worry about your personal privacy.
 You have to be your own advocate.
-Understanding different ways your information is shared (such as browser fingerprinting) is one important way to do that.
-Other ways are to take specific actions.
+Understanding the different ways your information is shared (such as browser fingerprinting) is one important way to do that.
+Other methods are to take specific actions.
 Use a VPN for browsing, especially any time you connect to a public WiFi, no matter the device.
 Understand that anything you share on social media (regardless of your privacy settings) is really public information.
 Set up unique passwords and two-factor authentication whenever you can.
 Turn on private browsing.
-Consider identity theft protection or at least review your credit data regularly.
+Consider identity theft protection, or at least review your credit data regularly.

-Visit our website to read about more ways we protect you against tracking, malware and other cyber threats when you use our VPN, built on the award-winning open source VPN protocol of OpenVPN.
+Visit our WEBSITE to read about more ways we protect you against tracking, malware and other cyber threats when you use our VPN, built on the award-winning open source VPN protocol of OpenVPN.